Testing 101 in JavaScript: Beginner Friendly

 **which does the work, but we are here to learn the basics of testing, henceforth, this will be our example, which makes sure, things are beginner-friendly.

-.
+So before creating the code for function, pow we are going to imagine what the function should do and describe it.
+This writing of description, also known as specification or specs.
 It is just another fancy word, which is just a way how we want to describe our test function, like its name or what the test does.

 The following code snippet shows, how a specification for our pow function looks like.